crazyoptimist/crazyoptimist/README.md

-Spoiler! `GPT-3.5 Turbo` created this bio for me. 😀😎
+Spoiler! `GPT-3.5 Turbo` created a bio for me. 😎

 ---